cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 ### Checking Properties

 To check if an object has a specific property you can use
-- `hasOwnProperty('propname')` method this will return a boolean based on the outcome of this check against property e.g.
+- **hasOwnProperty('propname')** this method will return a boolean based on the outcome of this check against property e.g.

 ```javascript
 let myTeam {